 Plain caramel is typically made with white granulated sugar.
 Water, sugar and corn syrup are heated until the sugar dissolves.
 Then the mix is left to boil until the syrup turns golden brown.
 Butter, cream and vanilla syrup are added and the ooey-gooey sauce is heated again.
 “Caramel can be a sauce, a candy or a topping,” says Helen Fletcher, professional baker and author of European Tarts.
 “It all depends upon the temperature of the caramel you are making.
 The higher the temperature, the more set the caramel [will be].”
 Try out caramel of all kinds with our 10 best homemade caramel recipes

 Like caramel, butterscotch is a cooked sugar.
-The main distinction is butterscotch is made with brown sugar instead of white sugar.
+The main distinction is that butterscotch is made with brown sugar instead of white sugar.
 The traditional butterscotch recipe calls for butter to be melted with brown sugar to start.
 Once the mixture becomes more of a liquid (appearing less grainy), cream is added and the ingredients are boiled again until it reaches the optimal temperature.
 Drooling already?
 Check out our favorite butterscotch recipes.